Ramo-Y/PersonalRecord/README.md

 ## General information
 ### OS
 It is currently implemented for Android and published on the Play Store.
-Additional operating systems such as iOS or Windows deployments are also technically possible, but are not currently planned.

 ### Themes
 There is a dark and a light theme, it is automatically adapted to the system theme.